Avatarchik/Auto-Il2cppDumper/README.md

 ### Non root method
 This method requires to modify APK.
 You may need to bypass APK integrity and signature check if you want to use this method

-- Build APK with Android Studio
-- Decompile app-debug.apk using apktool.jar, APK Tool GUI or any other tools of your choice
 - Decompile the game
-- Copy result il2cppdumper.so into the decompiled folder apk.
+- Copy result libil2cppdumper.so into the decompiled folder apk.
 Make sure only copy same ABIs as the Target App, for example if Target App has only armeabi-v7a, then you should only copy armeabi-v7a
 - Search the main activity in AndroidManifest.xml.
 Example: com.gameloft.android.XamarinMainActivity

 ```xml